Mebus/pyslm/README.rst

     conda install trimesh

 Installation of pySLM can then be performed using pre-built python packages using the PyPi repository.
-Additionally to interface with commercial systems, the user should install libSLM.
+Additionally to interface with commercial systems, the user can choose to install libSLM.
+Note, the user should contact the author to request machine build file translators.

 .. code:: bash
     pip install libSLM